Hapag-Lloyd seen set for growth after ownership change

 "The new chairman, (Juergen) Weber, has started to address strategic issues more, which was not the case with TUI," said entrepreneur Klaus-Michael Kuehne, referring to the tour operator which formerly had sole ownership of Hapag-Lloyd.

-"TUI was just interested in getting out of Hapag-Lloyd and keeping it more or less above water in the meantime," Kuehne, who is also majority owner of Swiss logistics group Kuehne & Nagel KNIN.VX, told Reuters on the sidelines of an event on Friday.
+"TUI was just interested in getting out of Hapag-Lloyd and keeping it more or less above water in the meantime," Kuehne, who is also majority owner of Swiss logistics group Kuehne & Nagel, told Reuters on the sidelines of an event on Friday.

 The city of Hamburg holds close to 37 percent of Hapag-Lloyd, Kuehne owns just over 28 percent and TUI still has about 22 percent.